 “This is just an amazing opportunity,” said Guy Nicolette, UC Berkeley’s assistant vice chancellor for University Health Services.
 “I am amazed at how quickly Berkeley was able to mobilize and to take advantage of the newer rules in order to innovate more quickly.
 The lab side of things has been so reliant on human manual work that this would be a game-changer in a lot of ways.”

 Given limitations on the number of test kits available in California and evolving guidelines on who should be tested, medical staff at UHS’s Tang Center have to date sent out only a couple of dozen swabs from students for testing by local commercial labs.
 One was returned as positive for the SARS-CoV-2 virus that causes COVID-19.
-But according to Nicolette, turnaround in the Bay Area has varied widely and can exceed a week, leaving symptomatic patients and clinicians unsure of their status, often creating anxiety.
+But according to Nicolette, the turnaround in the Bay Area has varied widely and can exceed a week, leaving symptomatic patients and clinicians unsure of their status, often creating anxiety.

 He is optimistic that the on-campus diagnostic lab will allow much wider testing that will provide a better picture of how prevalent the virus is, given that many people suffer mild or no symptoms, yet can be contagious.
 Large-scale testing has been key to the ability of other countries to control the spread of disease by identifying infected individuals, he said.